pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 This section is devoted to procedures for working with tags.
 We begin with some general operations that apply to all tags types, such as naming conventions and basic mechanics.
 We then walk through the various tag types, providing procedures that will help you create, assign, remove, delete, list, view, and filter tags, covering the nuances of each type.

-Speciifically, this section will show you how to:
+Specifically, this section will show you how to:

 * [Work with tags, independent of application](#heading--work-with-tags-independent-of-application)
 * [Work with machine tags](#heading--work-with-machine-tags)